 You can find packages of Epsom salts at your pharmacy, discount dollar stores, and online.
 Simply draw a bath and add two cups of Epsom salts.
 Let it dissolve fully before soaking in the bath for about 20 minutes

 Almonds boast high levels of magnesium, which may help with discomfort.
-Raw almonds contain around 270 milligrams per 100 gram serving.
+Raw almonds contain around per 100 gram serving.
 You’ll find this ingredient on many “what to eat during your period” lists for this reason.
-And in more formal studies, supplementing your diet with magnesium has been shown to help with chronic pain.
+And in more studies, supplementing your diet with magnesium has been shown to help with chronic pain.

 Most people can eat almonds with no interactions.
 They make a good snack to eat plain or taste great when sprinkled over salad.
 However, if you’re allergic to tree nuts, you’ll want to skip this suggestion.